-- The Server version of the NetVault Backup software must be installed on at least one machine. - The NetVault Bare Metal Recovery Client machine-the target of the backup or restore-must have a supported Windows OS installed. - IMPORTANT: For the Plug-in Server to function correctly, all its associated components must be the proper version; that is, version "X" of the Plug-in Server only works with its appropriate version of Plug-in Live Client.
-For details on supported versions, see the Quest NetVault Backup Compatibility Guide. - 1 From the machine acting as the NetVault Backup Server, access the NetVault Configuration Wizard or Manage Clients page. - i NOTE: If the selected clients are all the same type, you can use the configuration wizard to install the plug-in on multiple clients at the same time.
+- The Server version of the NetVault software must be installed on at least one machine. - The NetVault Bare Metal Recovery Client machine-the target of the backup or restore-must have a supported operating system installed. - i IMPORTANT: For the Plug-in Server to function correctly, all its associated components must be the proper version; that is, version "X" of the Plug-in Server only works with its appropriate version of Plug-in Live Client.
+For details on supported versions, see the Quest NetVault Compatibility Guide.

+Installing or upgrading Plug-in Server for use with Plug-in Live Client

+- 1 From the machine acting as the NetVault Server, access the NetVault Configuration Wizard or Manage Clients page. - NOTE: If the selected clients are all the same type, you can use the configuration wizard to install the plug-in on multiple clients at the same time.
 When you select multiple clients, verify that the plug-in binary file is compatible with the OS and platforms of the target clients.
-From the Manage Clients page, you can only select one client for plug-in installation. - To access the NetVault Configuration Wizard page: - a In the Navigation pane, click Guided Configuration. - b On the NetVault Configuration Wizard page, click Install Plugins. - c On the next page, select the applicable clients. - To access the Manage Clients page: - a In the Navigation pane, click Manage Clients. - b On the Manage Clients page, select the machine that contains the NetVault Backup Server, and click Manage. - c On the View Client page, click the Install Plugin button (...). - 2 Click Choose Plug-in File, navigate to the location of the ".npk" installation file for the plug-in, for example, on the installation CD or the directory to which the file was downloaded from the website.

-Based on the operating system (OS) in use, the path for this software may vary on the installation CD.

-- 3 Select the file entitled "drc-x-x-x.npk," where xxxx represents the version number and platform, and click Open. - i IMPORTANT: If you are using the Quest NetVault Backup Installation CD to install a plug-in to a UNIX system, you might have to mount the CD drive before you can access the disk.
+From the Manage Clients page, you can only select one client for plug-in installation. - To access the NetVault Configuration Wizard page: - a In the Navigation pane, click Guided Configuration. - b On the NetVault Configuration Wizard page, click Install Plugins. - c On the next page, select the applicable clients. - To access the Manage Clients page: - a In the Navigation pane, click Manage Clients. - b On the Manage Clients page, select the machine that contains the NetVault Server, and click Manage. - c On the View Client page, click the Install Plugin button (). - 2 Click Choose Plug-in File, navigate to the location of the ".npk" installation file for the plug-in, for example, on the installation CD or the directory to which the file was downloaded from the website. - Based on the operating system (OS) in use, the path for this software may vary on the installation CD. - 3 Select the file entitled "drc-x-x-x.npk," where xxxx represents the version number and platform, and click Open. - IMPORTANT: If you are using the Quest NetVault Installation CD to install a plug-in to a UNIX system, you might have to mount the CD drive before you can access the disk.
 For instructions on how to accomplish this step, see the relevant operating system's documentation.
-This issue also applies to accessing files for other procedures required for installation of NetVault Bare Metal Recovery. - 4 To begin installation, click Install Plugin.
+This issue also applies to accessing files for other procedures required for installation of NetVault Bare Metal Recovery. - 4 To begin installation, click Install Plugin. - After the plug-in is successfully installed, a message is displayed.

-Adding Plug-in Live Clients for use with Plug-in Live Client for Windows
+Adding Plug-in Live Clients for use with Plug-in Live Client

-After the Plug-in Server is installed on the NetVault Backup Server, the next step is to add the client machines that are to be backed up using the Plug-in Live Client.
-This step is accomplished by using the Manage Clients page of the NetVault Backup WebUI on the NetVault Backup Server.
-For complete details on the use of this window to add clients to the NetVault Backup Server, see the Quest NetVault Backup Administrator's Guide.
+After the Plug-in Server is installed on the NetVault Server, the next step is to add the client machines that are to be backed up using the Plug-in Live Client.
+This step is accomplished by using the Manage Clients page of the NetVault WebUI on the NetVault Server.
+For complete details on the use of this window to add clients to the NetVault Server, see the Quest NetVault Administrator's Guide.

-With the desired clients added, the Plug-in Live Client can be installed remotely from the NetVault Backup Server.
+With the desired clients added, the Plug-in Live Client can be installed remotely from the NetVault Server.

-Installing or upgrading Plug-in Live Client for use with Plug-in Live Client for Windows
+Installing or upgrading Plug-in Live Client

-Install Plug-in Live Client on each NetVault Backup Heterogeneous Client from which Plug-in Live Client functionality is desired; that is, if attempting to conduct a Plug-in Live Client backup of a remote NetVault Backup Heterogeneous Client, this plug-in must be installed on that client.
+Install Plug-in Live Client on each NetVault Heterogeneous Client from which Plug-in Live Client functionality is desired; that is, if attempting to conduct a Plug-in Live Client backup of a remote NetVault Heterogeneous Client, this plug-in must be installed on that client.